Tropical Fock-Goncharov coordinates for $\mathrm{SL}_3$-webs on surfaces II: naturality

-For a finitely generated group $\Gamma$ and a suitable Lie group $G$, a primary object of study in higher Teichm\"uller theory \cite{wienhard2018invitation} is the \underline{$G$-character variety}
+For a finitely generated group $\Gamma$ and a suitable Lie group $G$, a primary object of study in higher Teichm\"uller theory \cite{wienhard2018invitation} is the $G$-character variety

 consisting of group homomorphisms from the group $\Gamma$ to the Lie group $G$, considered up to conjugation.
-Here, the double bar indicates that the quotient is being taken in the algebro-geometric sense of geometric invariant theory \cite{Mumford94}.
+Here, the double bar indicates that the quotient is being taken in the algebraic geometric sense of geometric invariant theory \cite{Mumford94}.